The Most Beautiful Mansions in Every State

 The Pittock Mansion was built in 1914 by Henry Pittock, a London-born Pennsylvanian who headed west on the Oregon Trail at 19.
 This 23-room, French Renaissance–style home has panoramic views of Portland and the Willamette River.
 After being put up for sale in the late 1950s and subsequently damaged by severe storms, the mansion was saved by the town’s residents and opened as a historic house museum in 1965.
-Of course, not all homes are rescued and restored by concerned citizens.
-For proof, take a look at these super eerie abandoned homes.

 Pennsylvania: Fonthill Castle